systemd/mkosi/mkosi/resources/mkosi.md

 setting explicitly via the CLI.

 To conditionally include configuration files, the `[Match]` section can be used.
+A `[Match]` section consists of invididual conditions.
-Matches can use a pipe symbol (`|`) after the equals sign (`…=|…`), which causes the match to become a triggering match.
-The config file will be included if the logical AND of all non-triggering matches and the logical OR of all triggering matches is satisfied.
-To negate the result of a match, prefix the argument with an exclamation mark.
+Conditions can use a pipe symbol (`|`) after the equals sign (`…=|…`), which causes the condition to become a triggering condition.
+The config file will be included if the logical AND of all non-triggering conditions and the logical OR of all triggering conditions is satisfied.
+To negate the result of a condition, prefix the argument with an exclamation mark.
 If an argument is prefixed with the pipe symbol and an exclamation mark, the pipe symbol must be passed first, and the exclamation second.

-Note that `[Match]` settings match against the current values of specific settings, and do not take into account changes made to the setting in configuration files that have not been parsed yet.
+Note that `[Match]` conditions compare against the current values of specific settings, and do not take into account changes made to the setting in configuration files that have not been parsed yet.
 Also note that matching against a setting and then changing its value afterwards